AliRedaGomaa01/connect/README.md

 # Connect Project

-It is a project that I ( Ali Hussein ) made using ( laravel - blade - jquery - albine - axios - breeze ).
+It is a project that I ( Ali Hussein ) made using ( laravel - blade - jquery - alpine - axios - breeze ).

 It has been designed & developed and deployed by me.